JanIzmer/Credit_Scoring_Project/README.md

 - `NumberOfTime60-89DaysPastDueNotWorse` — times 60-89 days past due
 - `NumberOfDependents` — number of dependents

-## 🛠️ Project Steps
+## Project Steps

 ### 1. Project Layout Creation
-- Defined the project structure and workflow for credit default prediction.
+- Defined the project structure and workflow

 ### 2. Task Breakdown
 - Split the project into sequential tasks from data preprocessing to model evaluation and reporting.